Alligator Alley/Amazing Gardens

 Rhapidophyllum hystrix Needle Palm

-Our big Needle didn't produce any good seeds this season, so I bought these.
-They look good and I'll be starting some myself to make sure they have good viability.
 There are no refunds, but if mine don't germinate" at least 20%.
-I will replace any seeds ordered with fresh ones next winter (assuming we have a good crop in 2008 ).
+I will replace any seeds ordered with fresh ones next winter (assuming we have a good crop ).
 Save your invoice or packing list, just in case.
 Germination is trickier than with Sabal, and percentages will be lower (20-60 %, on average).
 These are hard-to-find, even from field-collected sources, much less cultivated plants, and are priced accordingly.

 $0.50 each